mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 “Emptiness”: this is a word.
 But the activity I talk about, emptiness itself, is not a word, because words are already emptiness, and the subject I am talking about is also emptiness.
 So I am not talking about the emptiness I can see or get.
 That is a word.
 When I am talking about emptiness, I myself am emptiness always.
 And words also are emptiness, always.

 So, “emptiness” – this is [that] I have to talk about emptiness.
 To talk is important, but not the word.
 Most people are completely cheated by the word.
 If I say “emptiness,” [you say,] “Oh, I don’t like it, because emptiness is negative.”
 But emptiness is pretty nice.
-Emptiness is emptiness.
-Completely denied.
+Emptiness is emptiness. [...]
 Why do I exist?
 Why does the rose exist?
 Completely denied.
 That negation leads you to touch the exact core of existence of the rose itself.
 That is negation; that’s what emptiness is.

 So emptiness is very important for us.
 A more positive, affirmative term is, I told you, *stability*.
 Stability, or *maturity*, or *spiritual security*.
 That is emptiness.
 Through the emptiness, you can really experience spiritual security, or stability.
 Perfect stability.